The London Attack Has Claimed A Fifth Victim

 Burnaz needed surgery on his foot but has been discharged from the hospital.
 He was seen in a wheelchair at a memorial service for victims held last week.

-Also killed in the attack were Utah man Kurt Cochran, 54; Britons Leslie Rhodes, 75, and Aysha Frade, 44; and 48-year-old police officer Keith Palmer.
+Also killed in the attack were American man Kurt Cochran, 54; Britons Leslie Rhodes, 75, and Aysha Frade, 44; and 48-year-old police officer Keith Palmer.

 Dozens of people were wounded.